kazu-yamamoto/unit-test-example/markdown/en/tutorial.md

                           , QuickCheck
                           , unit-test-example

-Please note that your library itself (unit-test-example in this case) can be specified as dependency in the test suite for hspec.
+Please note that your library itself ("unit-test-example" in this case) can be specified as dependency in the test suite for hspec.
 If you store test files in the same directory of source code, you have to repeat the dependencies of your library here.